-\Box 3) Locate the white body tube.
+\Box 2) Locate the white body tube.
 Very lightly sand the outside the of the tube with medium or fine sandpaper until the surface just loses its shine.
 This will allow the glue to penetrate the paper of the tube and the fins to stick to the tube better.
-Cut out the Tube Marking Guide from the last page of these instructionst.
-Wrap the guide around the body tube - line up the marks on each end to align the guide (see Figure D).
+Locate the Tube Marking Guide on Page 9 and cut it out.
+Wrap the guide around the body tube - line up the marks on each end to align the guide (see Figure C).
 Use a piece of tape to hold the guide in place.
-With a sharp pencil (or pen), mark the body tube at the arrows at the end of each line for the three fins and the launch lug.
-Be sue to note which line is for the launch lug.
+With a sharp pencil, mark the body tube at the arrows at the end of each line for the three fins and the launch lug.
 Remove the guide from the tube.
-Using something such as a door frame (as shown in Figure E, try not to get pencil marks on the door frame while you do this!), a piece of metal angle (see Figure F), or a drawer edge, extend each mark the full length of the tube.
+Using something such as a door frame (as shown in Figure D, try not to get pencil marks on the door frame while you do this!), a piece of metal angle (see Figure E), or a drawer edge, extend each mark the full length of the tube.